sissbruecker/linkding/docs/Options.md

 Values: `postgres` or `sqlite` | Default = `sqlite`

-Database engine use by linkding to store data. it can be sqlite (default) or postgres
+Database engine used by linkding to store data.

-sqlite not use other LD_DB_* variables

-postgres use bellow variable LD_DB_DATABASE, LD_DB_LOGIN, LD_DB_PASSWORD, LD_DB_HOST, LD_DB_PORT
+Currently, linkding supports SQLite and PostgreSQL.
+By default, linkding uses SQLite, for which you don't need to configure anything.
+All the other database variables below are only required for configured PostgresSQL.

 ### `LD_DB_DATABASE`

 Values: `String` | Default =  `linkding`

-Database name (default : linkding)
+The name of the database.

 ### `LD_DB_USER`

 Values: `String` | Default =  `linkding`

-Username use to connect on the database server (default : linkding)
+The name of the user to connect to the database server.

 ### `LD_DB_PASSWORD`

 Values: `String` | Default =  None

-Password use to connect on the database server
+The password of the user to connect to the database server.
+The password must be configured when using a database other than SQLite, there is no default value.

 ### `LD_DB_HOST`

 Values: `String` | Default =  `localhost`

-The hostname or IP where the database is hosted (default : localhost)
+The hostname or IP of the database server.

 ### `LD_DB_PORT`

 Values: `Integer` | Default =  None

-Port use to connect on the database server  (if not set, the default database port is used)
+The port of the database server.
+Should use the default port if left empty, for example `5432` for PostgresSQL.